go-masonry/tutorial/README.md

 ### Wiring WebService

-As you might recall we are building a Web Service here with gRPC and REST.
+After all we are building a Web Service here with gRPC and REST.
 It is time to introduce how one should configure Mortar Web Service.
 Like with any other dependency, we are going to use [go-grpc](https://grpc.io/docs/languages/go/basics/) and [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway) to implement Http Web Service.

 You can look at [grpc-server-example](https://github.com/grpc/grpc-go/blob/master/examples/route_guide/server/server.go) example.
 Especially `func main()` there you can see how one can create and start a simple gRPC service.

-You can look at [grpc-gateway-example](https://grpc-ecosystem.github.io/grpc-gateway/docs/usage.html) example.
+You can also look at [grpc-gateway-example](https://grpc-ecosystem.github.io/grpc-gateway/docs/usage.html) example.
 Section 6 where there is also an example of how to create and start grpc-gateway service.

 One of Mortar goals is to reduce boilerplate code.
-However, we also want to give you total control on how to configure Mortars web service.
-Meaning you can configure both `grpc-server` and `grpc-gateway` the way you need.
-But, we have some good defaults which are mostly good for most cases.
+However, we also want you to be able to control how to configure Mortars web services.
+Meaning you can configure both `grpc-server` and `grpc-gateway` the way you need it.
+But, we have some defaults which are good for most cases.

 You can read all about Mortar Http Interfaces both for client and server [here]().
-This tutorial shows how to use it's defaults.
+In this tutorial we show how to use it's defaults.

-To create Mortar web service you need to provide 2 options
+To create Mortar web service you need to provide Fx with at least these options

 1. Web Server Builder `providers.HttpServerBuilderFxOption()`
 2. Invoke everything related to Web server `providers.CreateEntireWebServiceDependencyGraph()`